fenlAtSchool/nickOS/README.md

 NickOS is the first user-friendly Bloxd Execution Shell, and it's all open source!
 You can download it right here or go to a demonstration world (nickos).

 ## How To Install

-1: Create a code block with contents file_uploader.js
+1: Paste main.js into World Code

-2: Create a code block with contents resetAllFiles.js
+2: Paste osBoot.js into a code block and get the NickOS Remote

-3: Create a code block with contents osBoot.js
+3: Paste installInit.js into a code block and run

-4: Paste main.js into World Code

-5: Run resetAllFiles.js

-## How To Run
-1: Run osBoot.js
+## Turn On/Off
+1: Click while holding the NickOS Remote

 ## Credits